PG1003/lex/README.md

 The ```pg::lex::begin``` function creates an iterator and searches for the first match in the input string.
 The returned iterator is equal to the iterator returned by ```pg::lex::end``` when no match was found.

-A context also works with a ranged based for-loop.
+A context also works with a ranged based for-loop as shown in the [Iterate with a pattern](#iterate-with-a-pattern) example.

 ### Substitute